Tails86/MouseWigglerPico/README.md

 ## Loading MouseWigglerPico

-Once CircuitPython is loaded, a CIRCUITPYTHON drive should show up on your system.
+Once CircuitPython is loaded, a CIRCUITPY drive should show up on your system.
 Just drag and drop all files from the src directory of this project onto that drive.
 The drive should look like the following.
 ![button](CIRCUITPYTHON_drive.jpg?raw=true)